The Blood Clinic

 Obtaining your blood test results

 Once your blood has been taken it will get labelled and sent to the laboratories at the local hospitals.
 Most results will be back a week from the day the blood was taken.
-You can usually ring up for your results after this time.
+You can usually ring up for your results after this time or complete an online eConsult requesting your results.
 Please be aware that some blood tests may take a little longer to come back to the surgery.

 If the doctor has seen the result and reported on it, the receptionist will usually be able to read you this report.
 Please note that for confidentiality reasons only the patient or carer may be able to ring for the results.